Resources & Services

 - Referrals to reliable legal counsel outside of campus

 - Co-curricular engagement opportunities

 Established in 1979, the National Immigration Law Center (NILC) is one of the leading organizations in the U.S. exclusively dedicated to defending and advancing the rights of immigrants with low income.

 Understanding the Impact of Key Provisions of COVID-19 Relief Bills on Immigrant Communities

 California Immigrant Resilience Fund FAQs

 Avoid Unemployment Insurance Payment Delays

-An UndocuAlly is someone who is a United States citizen and believes in the rights of Undocumented people.
-A person who commits to support and standing up for the Undocumented community.
+An UndocuAlly is someone who believes in the rights of Undocumented people and is committed to support and standing up for the Undocumented community.